Old Republic Home Warranty Reviews: Is It Worth It in 2026?

 Is Old Republic Home Warranty available in my state?

 Old Republic Home Protection currently operates in 25 states plus Washington, D.C.
-Coverage availability, plan names, and pricing can vary by state, so it's important to check your specific state's brochure on their website.
-If Old Republic isn't available in your area, alternatives like American Home Shield cover 49 states.
+Coverage availability, plan names, and pricing vary by state, so check your specific state's brochure on their website.
+If Old Republic isn't available in your area, alternatives like American Home Shield cover 48 states.

-Old Republic Home Protection has an A+ BBB rating and has been BBB accredited since November 1996 — one of the longest-standing accreditations in the home warranty industry.
-That said, BBB customer review scores average around 3.71/5, which reflects the mixed experiences customers report, similar to most home warranty providers.
+Old Republic holds an A+ BBB rating and has been accredited since November 1996, one of the longest tenures in the industry.
+BBB customer reviews average 3.73/5 across roughly 1,034 reviews, which reflects the mixed experiences customers commonly report with home warranty providers.
+A March 2026 BBB internal review flagged recurring complaints around claims and reimbursements.

 How does the Old Republic claims process work?

-You can submit a service request online through your Homeowner Central account or by calling their service line at 800.972.5985, available 24/7 year-round.
-Once your request is submitted, Old Republic assigns an independent service provider from their contractor network who contacts you to schedule an appointment.
-You pay the trade call fee at the time of service, and all completed repairs carry a 30-day workmanship guarantee.
+You can submit a service request online through your Homeowner Central account or by calling 800.972.5985, available 24/7.
+Old Republic then assigns an independent contractor who contacts you to schedule an appointment, and you pay the trade call fee ($100 or $125) at the time of service.
+Completed repairs carry a 30-day workmanship guarantee, and the trade call fee applies even if your claim is ultimately denied.

 What does Old Republic NOT cover?

-Like all home warranties, Old Republic excludes pre-existing conditions, damage caused by improper installation, pests, cosmetic defects, and manufacturer recalls.
-Certain repair types like slab leaks are capped (e.g., $1,500), and code upgrade costs are limited based on your plan tier ($500 on Deluxe, $1,000 on Elite).
+Old Republic excludes pre-existing conditions, damage caused by people or pests, cosmetic defects, missing components, and items subject to manufacturer recalls.
+Slab and polybutylene pipe leaks are capped at $1,500, toilet replacements at $600, and coverage enhancements at $500 (Deluxe) or $1,000 (Elite).
 Always read the sample contract for your state before purchasing.

 Is Old Republic good for real estate transactions?